jperalta1989/nofraud_connect/README.md

     1. Stop execution.
 1. If the Payment does not have a transaction ID AND is not an offline payment method, then:
     1. Stop execution.
-        > This condition is essentially a compatibility measure for Authorize.net; see below for more detail. //LINK
+    > NOTE: This condition is essentially a compatibility measure for Authorize.net. ([ see below ](#markdown-header-potential-for-duplicate-api-calls))
 1. Get the `Order` from the `Payment`;
 1. If the Order should be ignored, then:
     1. Stop execution.